joshilp/CG3---Perspective/README.md

 ## Project Highlights

-To see the a project overview and to dive into the math, check out [Adding Perspective](http://joshpatel.ca/cg3) at my portfolio [JoshPatel.ca](http://joshpatel.ca/).
+To see a project overview and to dive into the math, check out [Adding Perspective](http://joshpatel.ca/cg3) at my portfolio [JoshPatel.ca](http://joshpatel.ca/).

 ## Getting Started